akikl/Power-BI/PowerBI/readme.md

 ## Project Files

 1. `Atliq_Hospitality.pbix`: This is the Power BI project file that contains the data connections, visualizations, and calculations for the Atliq Hospitality project.
-2. 'datasets': This folder contains the dataset files required for analysis
+2. 'datasets': This folder contains the dataset files required for analysis.

 ## Getting Started